Ray-Ban Aviator Metal Shades

 Sunglasses appear to be a pretty basic concept: you look at them, if you like them, you tend to buy them.
 There are a few factors that should alter your sunglasses purchase, including UV protection ratings, shape, and whether to side with polarized lenses or not.

-UV Resistance - You want to look for sunglasses that offer at least 99.9% resistance of UVA and UVB rays.
+UV Resistance - You want to look for sunglasses for men that offer at least 99.9% resistance of UVA and UVB rays.
 These give you optimal protection from the sun’s harmful rays, allowing you to spend time in the sun without worrying about retina damage, especially if you're hiking.

 Polarized - This is a nifty little feature that helps immensely.
 Sunglasses are meant to block out sunlight from distracting you, blinding you, and to protect you from harmful rays.
 Polarized sunglasses reduce or eliminate glare, so you’re not creating a reflection off of your glasses, and refracting that light onto something else.
 These are a lifesaver when you’re driving, because refracted light that hits your sideview mirror can be dangerous.